joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Forming, Storming, Norming, Performing (FSNP)

-Forming, Storming, Norming, Performing (FSNP) is a model that describes the stages of group development, which was introduced by Bruce Tuckman in 1965.
+Forming, Storming, Norming, Performing (FSNP) is a model that describes the stages of group development.
 It is a widely used model in the field of organizational psychology to understand how teams evolve and develop over time.

 The four stages of group development: